-In Mississippi, a law enforcement official examines the arsenal left behind by racist killer Larry Wayne Shoemake.
-DEC.
+<< DEC.
 18, 1995 An Internal Revenue Service (IRS) employee discovers a plastic drum packed with ammonium nitrate and fuel oil in a parking lot behind the IRS building in Reno, Nev.
 The device failed to explode a day earlier when a three-foot fuse went out prematurely.
 Ten days later, tax protester Joseph Martin Bailie is arrested.
 Bailie is eventually sentenced to 36 years in federal prison, with a release date of 2027.
 An accomplice, Ellis Edward Hurst, is released in 2004.

-IO SOLIS (RIFLES)
+LIO SOLIS (RIFLES)